 Design and specs

 The Nimbustor 2, which I’ll hereinafter refer to by its model name, the AS5202T, is a black two-bay box (a four-bay version is also available that was selling for $429 on Amazon as of this writing).
-The front has the usual power and quick copy buttons, plus one USB 3.2 (Gen 1) USB port, as well as the power and drive status/activity lights.
-On the back, you’ll find dual 2.5Gbps (RJ45) ethernet adapters that may be aggregated for better performance, two more USB 3.2 (Gen 1) ports, and an HDMI 2.0a output.
+The front has the usual power and quick copy buttons, plus one Type-A 5Gbps USB port, as well as the power and drive status/activity lights.
+On the back, you’ll find the aforementioned dual 2.5Gbps (RJ45) ethernet ports that may be aggregated for better performance, two more USB 3.2 (Gen 1) ports, and an HDMI 2.0a output.